 Jane Rosen: Yes, but he was in a different department.
 He and Andre [Enard] taught in Richard Wilde's department.
 That was on 23rd Street.
 And mostly I taught over in Chelsea in the Fine Arts Department, which was run by Jeanne Siegel.

-RW: So you first met Paul in an art context, right?
+RW: You first met Paul in an art context?

 She cracked this big smile and said, "I think I was born that way, too.
 You need to meet Paul Reynard!" [laughs] So I met Paul at my gallery, which was Grace Borgenicht on 57th and 5th.
 Doro brought him there.
 That's got to be early '87.